 The storm motion and mean wind component were originally combined together in GVTD and affected the retrievals of the mean wind, and axisymmetric (wavenumber 0) tangential and radial winds.
 Notably, they do not have an influence on retrieving the phase and magnitude of GVTD-asymmetric components of tangential wind.
-However, when the storm moves 160
+However, when the storm moves fast or there is a high deviation of direction between mean wind and storm motion they can produce errors.
+To resolve this error, we re-derive the GVTD technique and separate the storm motion from the mean wind component.